 Landscape-change denial has become as bad as climate-change denial.
 Along with their insidious noise, large industrial wind turbines are creating an unprecedented visual plague on the planet, with over a quarter million already installed as of 2016, Nothing else is as tall, widespread, stark and kinetic.
 There’s no precedent for machines of this size and quantity, especially in the scenic areas they’ve invaded.
 Their closest rivals are offshore oil rigs, which are far less numerous, not seen from inland areas, and not designed for permanence.
 Some future schemes call for nearly 4 million wind turbines but backlash is already strong because people can no longer ignore their presence.

-Note: If you’re a wind power pusher who’ll ignore the content on this page, click here for a one sentence summary (or a shorter version).
+Note: If you’re a wind power pusher who’ll ignore the content on this page, click here for a one sentence summary.

 Quasi-environmentalists keep repeating the same rationalizations for this growing blight on finite scenery.
 Here are some common propaganda tactics, with responses.

 - “Would you rather live near a coal mine or wind farm?”
 This is a mostly meaningless diversion, since far more people are dealing with visible wind turbines now.
 Mines tend to be hidden at depth or obscured by ridges, whereas wind turbines are deliberately prominent.
-Wind sites are not limited by geology and sprawl wherever they’re justified, adding to the total historical blight.
+Unlike fossil fuel developments, wind projects aren’t limited by geological formations and they add new blight that nobody foresaw.
 Few people predicted the eventual size of these machines but it’s central to what ails them, plus their growing quantity.
 Even fracking is much less vertically intrusive and its sites can be restored (water is a separate issue).
 Wind turbines are put wherever the wind blows, and it’s often nice country that wouldn’t have been touched by other energy developments.
-The wind-mob knows that many people resent the blight but they keep rationalizing the spread of their machines.
+The wind mob knows that many people resent the blight but they keep rationalizing the spread of their machines.
 Their money/subsidy motivations are covered in depth elsewhere.

 - “They will replace fossil fuels and help stop global warming.”
 This also fails the evidence test, since wind turbines merely stretch fossil fuels by using them to create a different, less efficient form of energy uptake.
 There are analogies to a hydrogen economy that needs fossil fuels to extract it, so why bother with the middleman.
 You can’t build or transport such absurdly large machines with electric power; you need heavy mining & smelting equipment and big diesel trucks to move them around.
 Due to wind’s intermittent nature, wind power can’t work on the grid without a backup energy source, often gas, coal or nuclear.
 In many cases (e.g. Germany) it’s been shown that CO2 emissions have actually risen as backup plants are installed in new areas to accommodate fickle wind patterns.

 - “We can carefully site wind turbines to minimize their impact.”
 If this was ever true, why would there be so much resistance to almost every new wind project?
-In its 1970s infancy there were few protests because people saw it as a limited scale experiment, but the monster escaped its cage and there are only so many places to put them now, with fewer remaining options after every new installation.
+In its 1970s infancy there were few protests because people saw it as a limited scale experiment but the monster escaped its cage and there are only so many places to put them now, with fewer remaining options after every new installation.
 Too much land is already developed and wind power just adds to existing blight.
-Wind energy advocates think their giant machines can’t be ugly due to a righteous anti-carbon message (mostly psychological) but landscape blight didn’t vanish as an issue just because global warming took center stage.
+Wind energy advocates think their giant machines can’t be ugly due to a righteous anti-carbon message but landscape blight didn’t vanish as an issue just because global warming took center stage.
 Turbine apologists say that smokestacks are ugly but wind towers just add blades to the same general structure.
 The industry talks of making towers even bigger to work in lower wind areas, and concrete may become a means to that end, with a more smokestack-like appearance.
 Will they keep calling them beautiful?
-Some wind drones do admit that turbines blight landscapes, and they think offshore wind factories are the answer, but it’s not cost effective to install them at a distance where they can’t be seen from shore.
+Some wind drones do admit that turbines blight landscapes, and they think offshore wind factories are the answer but it’s not cost effective to install them at distances where they’re invisible from shore.
 Many people see an unbroken ocean horizon as a basic right.
 Where else can you look to “infinity” without disruption?
 Ocean-based turbines also tend to be the largest models and harder to hide.
 See calculators for visibility vs. height and distance.